 Jack, colliding with the waiter, is in approximately the same position he was in when he met Dick and shook hands with him in the ballroom on Closing Day.
 Not the exact position, just approximate, as he now is beside the red sofa.

-I would think that this collision is anticipated by Jack's knocking about of the "silver" in the 7-Up hall preceding this, which was followed and echoed by Jack then seeing all the balloons and streamers littered about the floor.
+I would think that this collision is anticipated by Jack's knocking about of the "silver" in the 7-Up hall preceding this, sending it all over the floor, which was followed and echoed by Jack then seeing the balloons and streamers littered about the floor in the lobby.
 There are all around the hotel the signs urging that it be kept clean, and Jack's job is, after all, to maintain it.
 The ball Jack loses becomes the bait for Danny to approach Room 237 and enter it.
-That would be a case of not keeping the hotel clean and trouble following.
+That might be a case of not keeping the hotel clean and trouble following.
 Jack sweeps a number of objects onto the floor of the 7-Up hall, and immediately thereafter he sees the floor in the lobby littered with balloons.

 GRADY (apologizing profusely): Oh dear, oh dear.
 So sorry, sir.
 I've made an awful mess of your jacket.

-The liquid spilled on Jack is a bright yellow and we will see that the two spots it leaves on the white paper on the silver tray look distinctly like the eggs served to Jack, by Wendy, in the "A Month Later" section, when Jack revealed to Wendy his profound sense of deja vu.
+The liquid spilled on Jack is a bright yellow and we will see that the two spots it leaves on the white paper on the silver tray look distinctly like the eggs served to Jack, by Wendy, in the "A Month Later" section, when Jack revealed to her his profound sense of deja vu.
 To the rear in that scene, on the bed, had been a wood inlay design in the headboard of the bed, the feminine aspects of which were amplified with the crossfade to the next scene of Jack playing handball in the Colorado Lounge.
-An echo of this figure had been seen in the figure in the photograph above Bill Watson during the interview and carried over into the painting of the woman facing Dick's bed.
-May the figure also reference the woman in this scene who causes the spilling of the advocaat on Jack?

 There's a reason the yellow advocaat so resembles the eggs Wendy had served.
 Advocaat is a liqueur made from a blend of egg yolks, sugar, brandy and vanilla.